 Write Down Your Budget

 Many people say they don’t have time to work out how to make a budget and when they do try to budget, they think in their head how they will go about it without writing it down.
 This has no use.
 It is pointless.
 Budgeting must be done with a pen and paper or with the use of the many budgeting spreadsheets available online.
-Moreover, you can find a useful budget planner online at The Money Advice Service.
+Moreover, you may find it suits you to use a bullet journal and budget in there it you can find a useful budget planner online at The Money Advice Service.
 Your budgeting sheet should be clear to use, and you should be able to refer back to it weekly.

 Track Your Income and Expenditure